ccbaumler/2023-dietary-plants/db/README.md

-The directory contains the location of the databases on the Farm.
+The directory contains compressed databases.

+- db.trnL-entrez-reps.fasta.gz is a database containing all available trnL genes on NCBI.
+- trnLGH.fasta.gz is a dietary trnL database for PCR results curated by Petrone et al (2023) https://doi.org/10.1073/pnas.2304441120